Troubleshooting

 Vacuum as needed but do not use a vacuum attachment with a rotary brush as it might cause abrasive damage.

-You may clean with warm water using a fibre cloth.
+You may clean with room temperature water using a fibre cloth.

 Never apply harsh detergent, hot steam nor UV light